 Admissions Policies & Practices

-*Selections will include a diverse/inclusive group of individuals and will not discriminate based on age, race, gender or current position.
+*Selections will include a diverse/inclusive group of individuals and will not discriminate based on age, race, gender or current position at the hospital facility.

 Tuition, Fees, & Other Costs

 Tuition costs for all students are paid for by their partnering employer.